 - map the current state of internal USask structures;

-- engage with stakeholders to develop a comprehensive understanding of what “stands in the way” of collaboration
+- engage with stakeholders to develop a comprehensive understanding of what “stands in the way” of collaboration; and

-NOTE: Any proposed changes will be implemented after approval via the standard USask tricameral governance processes.
-The Institutional Context Report released in June 2022 comprises a portion of the deliverables listed above.
+NOTE: The Institutional Context Report released in June 2022 comprises a portion of the deliverables listed above.

 USask faculty, staff, and students are encouraged to share suggestions with the Health Sciences Strategic Priority Initiatives Steering Committee.

 If you have insights or constructive feedback involving opportunities for the health sciences to connect across boundaries, please share them through the feedback form below.